How to Start Your Drop Shipping Online Store

 Selling on your own website won’t give you as much free traffic as the marketplace, but you also won’t have to pay extra money to the supplier.
 If you choose to sell on a marketplace, most suppliers will ask you to authorize and create an account, and probably charge an initial setup fee.

 You need to know that Ecwid allows you to have your storefront on multiple places while running all the storefronts from a single control panel.
-That means that creating one Ecwid store will let you combine both methods of
+That means that creating one Ecwid store will let you combine both methods of drop shipping sales or choose one in particular.

 When you’ve started selling, don’t forget to calculate taxes.
-If you use
+If you use drop shipping services, where your products are stored in a

-Consider using these tools to get
+Consider using these tools to get drop shipping on the go:

 Your Next Steps